tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/sqlserver.md

       - **database_name**: The name of the database.
       - **schema_name**: The schema name, e.g., **dbo**.
       - **table_name**: The name of the table.
       - **role_name**: The role that can access the change data.
 Set this to **NULL** if you do not wish to use a role.
-If a role was specified when enabling incremental replication, ensure the database user has the appropriate role so that Tapdata Cloud can access the incremental replication tables.
+If a role was specified when enabling incremental replication, ensure the database user has the appropriate role so that TapData Cloud can access the incremental replication tables.

 4. Execute the following format of the command to create a user for the data copy or development task.